-As British artist Moby once said, she’s “smart, sexy, and talented”—a winning combination in my book.
+As music artist Moby once said, she’s “smart, sexy, and talented”—a winning combination in my book.
 She’s kept me interested and intrigued for years.
 She’s transformed herself countless times over, and my understanding and respect for her grew and grew.
 But It turns out that she’s quite the button-pusher, and her career has never had a short supply of controversies.
 But here’s the thing: she’s my favorite champion and inspiration.
 That’s why she beat out the fierce competition from my childhood heroes, Atom Boy and Ninja Turtles, as well as my taekwondo master instructor.
 I’ll share 3 reasons why: thick skin, discipline, and stay clean.

 First, thick skin.

 Back in primary school in the 90’s, the influence of American pop culture was massive.
 I still remember my classmates talking about her.
 I didn’t know anything about her so I asked them, and here’s what they told me: she’s ugly, she can’t sing, but she’s sexy, and very popular.
 It quickly became clear to me that she was thought of as some sort of living legend, who was unbreakable.
 And unbreakable she seems.
 I’ve come to accept and appreciate that she’s wonderfully thick-skinned.
 Without it, she’d crumble every time people publicly called her names or suggested that she should retire or drop dead.
 But it seems to make her more determined.
 That’s the thing: don’t we all want it?
 Don’t we all need it?
 At a time when virtual aggression and violence can drive someone to suicide and mess with our mental health and well-being, her almost inhuman ability to rise above the noise and stay focused is inspiring.